GurleenRandhawa/Mobile-Sales-TAX-Rates-Lookup/README.md

 1. STSServiceCalls.js : Helps make REST service calls from client to Wolterskluwer SalesTaxSaaS(STS)webservices hosted at demo.myspeedtax.com
 2. STSMainPageHelper.js : Interacts with the UI and calls into STSServiceCalls.js for  calls to STS.
+3. LoginPage :  THe user logs into the application providing STS AccountID, Password and Environment ( DEMO , PROD)
+4. MainPage : User can find sales tax using city, state or Zip code.
+5. STSConfig : Manage the entity under STS Account to use.
+Also the user can toggle between DEMO and PROD environment

 NOTES: